Mopacho: National recognition and competition

 In response to its growing global reach and "to reaffirm its Congolese origin", the Ministry of Cultural Industry, Tourism, Arts and Leisure of the Republic of the Congo organized a national dance competition titled "Mopacho Challenge National".
-The event took place in Brazzaville from 28 December 2022 to 7 January 2023, bringing together participants from across the country.
+The event took place in Brazzaville from 28 December 2022 to 7 January 2023, and brought together participants from across the country.
 It encompassed all twelve departments of the Republic of the Congo, with each department selecting a finalist to represent it in the national finals held in Brazzaville.
 During the event, the twelve competitors showcased their choreographic interpretation and technical "mastery of the mopacho" dance before an audience and a distinguished panel of judges composed of Olivier Brumou and Sixte Singha.

 At the closing of the competition, the top three performers were awarded prizes for excellence, with first place going to Rechy Edoualiko Ngassaï, known as Ateka Molimo, a 22-year-old from the Cuvette Department, who received 800,000 CFA francs (approximately €1,200).
 Second place was awarded to Wizy Okemba of Brazzaville, who earned 600,000 CFA francs (about €1,000), while third place went to Lurda Mienanzambi from Pointe-Noire, with a prize of 500,000 CFA francs (around €850).
 A special encouragement award of 1,000,000 CFA francs was distributed among the remaining nine contestants.